Skip to Main Content

 While it’s not a foolproof method, it allows you to reach a group that you might not otherwise be able to connect with, as they might not be on job boards or social media or any of the channels you’ve been looking on.

-As the middleman in the hiring process, it’s up to me to be realistic about the possibilities while still meeting my goals, and sometimes that means pushing for a work-from-home position when it’s not in the original brief.
+As the middleman in the hiring process, it’s up to me to be realistic about the possibilities while still meeting my goals.
+Sometimes, that means pushing for a WFH role when it’s not in the original brief.

 The key to doing this is focusing on the reach gained: an increasingly globalized economy means limiting hires to local candidates is a detriment to success.